LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       A compound term that can be used in place of a goal or :term:`closure` meta-argument and that abstracts a :term:`predicate definition` by listing its variables and a callable term that implements the definition.
-Lambda expressions help avoiding the need of naming and defining auxiliary predicates.
+Lambda expressions help avoid the need of naming and defining auxiliary predicates.

    lambda parameter